mikegeyser/building-and-deploying-angular-applications/README.md

 ```

 #### src/app/app.module.ts
+The angular fire modules need to be imported in the root module.
 > demo-module-import-firebase
 ```TypeScript
 import { AngularFireModule } from 'angularfire2';
 import { AngularFireDatabaseModule } from 'angularfire2/database';
 ```

+And initialised with our firebase config in the `imports` section of the module.
 > demo-module-set-imports
 ```TypeScript
   imports: [